All-Hands-AI/OpenHands/docs/guides/LocalLLMs.md

 Ensure that you have the Ollama server up and running.
 For detailed startup instructions, refer to the [here](https://github.com/ollama/ollama)

+This guide assumes you've started ollama with `ollama serve`.
+If you're running ollama differently (e.g. inside docker), the instructions might need to be modified.

 ## 1. Pull Models

 Ollama model names can be found [here](https://ollama.com/library).
 For a small example, you can use